She's Gone (Hall & Oates song): Other versions

 Following a recommendation from their co-producer, Dennis Lambert, who heard the Hall & Oates version from the Abandoned Luncheonette album, the American R&B vocal group Tavares covered the song for their album, Hard Core Poetry in 1974.
-The Tavares version of the song became the first of what would be many #1 hits on the U.S. R&B chart, peaking at No. 50 on the Hot 100.
+The Tavares version of the song became one of the group's first hits on the U.S. R&B chart, peaking at No. 50 on the Hot 100.

 Dee Dee Bridgewater recorded the song as "He's Gone" on her one and only album for Atlantic Records in 1976.

-Before Tavares cut their version, Al Wilson had cut a version.
+Dee C. Lee (from The Style Council) also covered this version on her 1986 album Shrine.Before Tavares cut their version, Al Wilson had cut a version.
 It was intended to be released as a single for him but instead was given to Lou Rawls to record.
 Wilson ended up having "La La Peace Song" released, which was recorded at the same session.
 Between the Wilson and Rawls recording sessions, Tavares had their version recorded.
 Rawls's version peaked at No. 81 on the Billboard Soul chart.

 In 1998, English actor and singer Matthew Marsden released his version of the song, featuring Destiny's Child on backing vocals.
 It reached number 24 on the UK Singles Chart.